Data Processing Agreement

 This Data Processing Agreement ("DPA") supplements the Darwin CX Subscription Service Agreement or other services agreement or equivalent agreement governing Customer's use of the Services, as updated from time to time by and between Darwin CX, LLC ("Darwin") and Customer governing Customer's use of the Services (the "Agreement").
 This DPA is an agreement between the entity you represent ("Customer", "you" or "your") and Darwin CX, LLC. ("Darwin,"" "we" or "our").
 Capitalized terms not otherwise defined herein shall have such meanings as set forth in the Agreement.
 In the event that Darwin Processes any Customer Personal Data (each as defined below) in the course of providing the Services to Customer under the Agreement, this DPA shall govern the Processing of such Customer Personal Data.
 In the event of a conflict between any of the provisions of this DPA and the provisions of the Agreement, the provisions of this DPA shall prevail solely with respect to the Processing of Customer Personal Data.
 Customer and Darwin hereby agree as follows:

 By checking the "Accept DPA" box while signing up for, or managing, your Services account, you agree to be legally bound by this DPA.
 You represent and warrant that the entity or individual making the election to include the Standard Contractual Clauses (the "SCCs") in the DPA has the authority to do so.
 We reserve the right to modify this DPA for any reason.
-You should look at this DPA regularly and the "Last Updated" date at the beginning of this DPA.
+You should review this DPA regularly and refer to the date noted at the beginning of this DPA.
 We'll use reasonable efforts to give you notice of these modifications, such as by posting notice of modifications on this web page, through the Services, or via email.
 By continuing to use the Services after we make these modifications, you agree that you will be subject to the modified DPA with respect to Customer Personal Data uploaded or stored on or after the date of the notice; however, we will not apply the modifications to the DPA retroactively to Customer Personal Data uploaded or stored before the date of the notice unless you affirmatively consent.
 If you do not agree to the terms of the DPA as modified pursuant to this paragraph, you must discontinue your use of the Services.

-1.
+1. BACKGROUND

-Customer (a) acknowledges and agrees that it is the Controller of all Customer Personal Data provided by Customer to Darwin (in the course of Customer's use of the Services or otherwise) or collected by Darwin on Customer's behalf, and (b) hereby appoints Darwin as a Processor of such Customer Personal Data.
+1.1 Customer (a) acknowledges and agrees that it is the Controller of all Customer Personal Data provided by Customer to Darwin (in the course of Customer's use of

-DEFINITIONS
+2. DEFINITIONS

-The following capitalized terms used in this DPA shall be defined as follows:
+2.1 The following capitalized terms used in this DPA shall be defined as follows:

 (a) "Controller" shall mean (i) a "controller" as that term is defined by the GDPR, (ii) a "business" as that term is defined by the CCPA, and/or (iii) any equivalent term under other Data Privacy Laws.